 By Wil Payton, Communications Specialist, Connected Nation

-Clare County, Michigan has rolling hillsides, heavy foliage, and low-density housing which makes the county aesthetically appealing and technologically challenged.
+Clare County, MI.
+(September 26, 2011) – Rolling hillsides, heavy foliage, and low-density housing which makes the county aesthetically appealing and technologically challenged.
 The landscape has natural barriers that could hamper high-speed Internet development and possibly undermine economic growth.
 Perhaps that’s why the county is noted for having the second highest poverty rate of all Michigan counties.

 Fewer than 30,000 residents spread out over roughly 13,000 households populate this stretch of approximately 566 square miles.
 Many residents of rural Clare County went without broadband service until a couple of years ago, because high-speed Internet service providers had forecast a minimal probability for earning a reasonable return on investment due to the demographics and the location of the population centers in the area.

 In the summer of 2009, a group of concerned citizens and elected officials from Clare County, incorporated communities of Clare and Harrison, and multiple townships initiated impromptu connectivity conversations that morphed into structured brainstorming meetings.
 Determined that government should only act as a catalyst for commercial enterprise, the township group hammered out an arrangement for a public/private partnership to approach the fulfillment of this need.

 “It basically came down to a bunch of people that knew each other, trusted each other, that had common goals and desires,” said Steve Kingsbury, City of Clare finance director.
 “Each individual brought different things to the table and that’s how we got started.”

 The original plan was to connect all the governmental entities with fiber and go wireless from there.
 That would create a portal of wider support for businesses that did not otherwise have service.